Harry Tschopik Jr.: Career

 Tschopik's career in ethnology began alongside his work with Kluckhohn.
 While his original trajectory was toward archeology, his admiration for Kluckhohn's work and guidance helped convert him to ethnology.
 Much of his early scholarship is centered on his field of the Navaho communities from 1937 to 1941.

 His interest in Peruvian cultures stemmed from his work with Marion Hutchinson, whom he would marry in August 1939.
 Alongside Hutchinson, he initially studied a mummy bundle discovered in the Great Necropolis at Paracas, Peru.
 Upon completion of his M.A. at Harvard, he and Hutchinson relocated to Peru to perform fieldwork on the conservative Aymará community outside of Puno.
 Much of Tschopik Jr.'s career was centered on his fieldwork of material culture of the Aymará people, including his dissertation for a Ph.D. from Harvard University in 1951.

 In 1945, Tschopik replaced John Gillin as the Representative in Peru for the Institute of Social Anthropology within the Smithsonian Institution.
 By 1947, he became the Assistant Curator of Ethnology at the American Institute of Natural History in New York City.
 From 1949 to 1951, he held a brief appointment as Lecturer at Columbia University, where he taught courses on Andean communities.
 While he was revered by his colleagues and students as a great teacher, Tschopik preferred the hands-on work of ethnology and anthropology, as well as the collaborations with museums and other institutions.

-Beyond his work with the Aymará people, Tschopik documented numerous communities throughout Eastern Peru, including the Campa, Conibo, Cocama, Shipibo, and Ucayali peoples.
+Beyond his work with the Aymará people, Tschopik documented numerous communities throughout Eastern Peru, including the Campa people, Conibo, Cocama people, Shipibo, and Ucayali peoples.
 In 1951, he developed an installation at the American Museum based on his work, entitled "Men of the Montaña".
 He made a 1953 trip to document the Shipibo-Conibo people in Peru, and recorded silent footage of the tribe.
 In a 2016 article, researchers at The Field Museum described Tschopik's film as "the earliest and most substantial visual documentation of the Shipibo-Conibo culture" and described it as an inspiration for a documentary film, Shipibo: La Película de Nuestra Memoria.

 On November 12, 1956, Tschopik died in his sleep because of heart failure.
 At the time of his death, he was developing long-term research plans for ongoing research of the Shipibo and Ucayali peoples.
 He was survived by his wife Marion, a son, and two daughters.